jwbuurlage/Motor/docs/build.md

 $ cmake ..
 $ make

-If you're still inside the buid folder, you may now run the Demo generated:
+If you're still inside the build folder, you may now run the Demo generated:

 $ ./samples/Demo/Demo